Tel: + 44 0114 2356111; Mobile + 44 07963 099930; e-mail: philip@philipbralsford.co.uk

 Are you a training provider looking to grow your technical training course offerings quickly, professionally and with proven industry impact?

-If so, we offer for purchase our extensive range of course packages, which include all the course materials required to enable training providers, further & higher educational institutions and employers, deliver industry-leading training courses in Metallurgy, Materials Science & Engineering, Welding Technology & Quality Management.
+If so, we offer for purchase this course package, which forms part of our extensive range of course packages, which include all the course materials required to enable training providers, further & higher educational institutions and employers, deliver industry-leading technical training courses.

-This is a fast-track course which provides candidates with comprehensive knowledge & skills in welding engineering including including the technical & quality requirements for ferrous & non-ferrous metals welding.
+This is a fast-track welding engineering training course which provides candidates with comprehensive knowledge & skills in welding engineering including including the technical & quality requirements for ferrous & non-ferrous metals welding.

 The course covers the following topics:

-Weld Quality Requirements for a Range of Welded Products;
+Specific Weld Quality Requirements for a Range of Welded Products

 A full list of topics covered on the course is shown further down the page under the heading: 'COURSE CONTENT.'

-The welding engineering knowledge & skills gained on the course are applicable to a wide range of welding industry sectors, including:
+The welding engineering knowledge & skills gained on the course are valuable across a wide range of welding industry sectors, including:

 🔺 STEEL & ALUMINIUM STRUCTURES